-Most DDL commands are auto-propagated.
-For any others, you can propagate the changes manually.
+Currently other DDL commands are not auto-propagated, however, you can propagate the changes manually.
 See Manual Query Propagation.

 14.2 Ingesting, Modifying Data (DML)

 14.2.1 Inserting Data

 To insert data into distributed tables, you can use the standard PostgreSQL INSERT commands.
 As an example, we pick two rows randomly from the Github Archive dataset.